Last Updated on January 1, 2023

 7. Continental Race King

-This is a cross-country tire that can withstand different terrains thanks to its 29-inch size.
+The Continental Race King is a 29-inch cross-country tire that can withstand different terrains.
 It has excellent rollover capability because of its large ground clearance.
-The casing also has a high-volume rubber that goes along with its finely gritted tread bars.
+The casing also has high-volume rubber compound along with finely gritted tread bars.
+You also don’t have to worry about speed because this tire rolls fast despite its colossal tire size.

 Pros